Deal allowing Ukrainian grain exports extended for 120 days

 “With the delivery of more than 11 million tons of grains and foodstuffs to those in need via approximately 500 ships over the past four months, the significance and benefits of this agreement for the food supply and security of the world have become evident,” Turkey's Erdogan said.

-Associated Press writers Jamey Keaten in Geneva and Courtney Bonnel in London contributed.
+Associated Press writers Jamey Keaten in Geneva and Courtney Bonnell in London contributed.

 Follow AP's coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine